 The Town also participates in the Rensselaer County MS4 Communities, which is a forum for the regulated communities to share resources and work in partnership toward compliance with the United States Environmental Protection Agency (U.S. EPA) Phase II Stormwater requirements.
 The overall goal of the Communities is to utilize regional collaboration to identify existing resources and develop programs to reduce the negative impacts of stormwater pollution and ultimately improve the water quality on our streams and lakes.

 To learn more about what you can do to help, the Town is making available the following materials and resources to help East Greenbush residents and businesses understand certain issues and take action to address common sources of stormawter pollution in Town:

-- Only Rain Down the Drain! – Stormwater information brochure for residents
+- Only Rain to the Drain! – Stormwater information brochure for residents

 - Pool drainage factsheet

 - Cover Your Load - Information for professional landscapers

 The Director of Planning serves as the Town’s MS4 Coordinator and can be contacted for stormwater-related questions or for more information.

 Josh Giller - Director of Planning

 What if I see storm drain dumping or unusual discharges near a stormwater pipe, or outfall?